A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Introduction

-Motivated by the practical demand, we are intending to alleviate the method of \cite{Barras:Scaillet:Wermers:2010} via a Factor-Adjusted multiple Testing $(\FAT)$ procedure.
-Statistically, our interest is to simultaneously testing whether the intercept of each unit is equal to zero in a linear factor model setting involving some observable and unobservable factors, while the idiosyncratic errors are weakly correlated.
-Under this framework, we first construct factor-adjusted $p$-value for each test based on factor-adjusted test statistic obtained by the method of principal component \citep{Wang:2012} for extracting the latent common factors.
-The factor-adjusted $p$-values are then utilized to implement the multiple testing procedure of \cite{Storey:Taylor:Siegmund:2004} and \cite{Barras:Scaillet:Wermers:2010}.
-Accordingly, we refer to this adjustment as Factor-Adjusted multiple Testing $(\FAT)$ procedure.
-We show theoretically that under some mild conditions, the $\FAT$ procedure can consistently estimate the FDP.
+Motivated by the practical demand, our aim is to modify the method of \cite{Barras:Scaillet:Wermers:2010} via a factor-adjusted multiple testing $(\FAT)$ procedure.
+Statistically, our interest is in simultaneously testing whether the intercept of each unit is equal to zero in a linear factor model setting involving some observable and unobservable factors, while the idiosyncratic errors are weakly correlated.
+Under this framework, we first construct a factor-adjusted $p$-value for each test based on a factor-adjusted test statistic obtained by the principal component method for extracting the latent common factors.
+The factor-adjusted $p$-values are then used to implement the multiple testing procedure of \cite{Storey:Taylor:Siegmund:2004} and \cite{Barras:Scaillet:Wermers:2010}.
+Accordingly, we refer to this adjustment as the FAT procedure.
+We show theoretically that under some mild conditions, the $\FAT$ procedure can consistently estimate the true false discovery proportion (FDP).
 Furthermore, by appropriately setting a sequence of threshold values approaching zero, the proposed $\FAT$ procedure can achieve consistent model selection under some sparsity and regularity conditions.
 All of the theoretical results are further confirmed by extensive numerical studies.

 The rest of this article is organized as follows.
-The model, notations and technical conditions are introduced in Section 2.
-Theoretical justification of $\FDR$ estimate and the property of model selection consistency are discussed in Section 3.
-Extensive numerical experiments and a real data analysis are presented in Section 4 and Section 5, respectively.
-Section 6 concludes the article with a short discussion.
-All the technical details are relegated to the Appendix.
-Throughout the entire article, we denote by $\| \mbf A\|=\{tr( \mbf A^\top \mbf A)\}^{1/2}$ the Frobenius norm of any arbitrary matrix $\mbf A$.
+The model, notations, and technical conditions are introduced in Section~\ref{Sec-2}.
+Theoretical justification of the $\FDR$ estimate and the model selection consistency are discussed in Section~\ref{Sec-3}.
+Extensive numerical experiments and a real data analysis are presented in Section~\ref{Sec-4} and Section~\ref{Sec-5}, respectively.
+Section~\ref{Sec-6} concludes the article with a short discussion.
+All of the technical details are relegated to a supplementary file.
+Throughout the article, we denote by $\| \mbf A\|=\{\tr( \mbf A^\top \mbf A)\}^{1/2}$ the Frobenius norm of any arbitrary matrix $\mbf A$.

-\csection{METHODOLOGY}
+\section{Methodology}

-\csubsection{Notations and Assumptions}
+\subsection{Notations and assumptions}